minerva-university/cs162-hc-history/README.md

 **A platform for pulling, viewing, and summarizing student feedback data from Forum.**

-This project requires three pieces of information to work fully:

-- `csrftoken` (required)
-- `sessionid` (required)
-- OpenAI API key (optional, for AI summarization of your feedback)
+This project can run fully with just an OpenAI API key (optional, for AI summarization of your feedback).
+The platform automatically handles login to the Forum using your browser session.

 ---